bcbio/bcbio-nextgen/docs/contents/pipelines.rst

 association testing.
 We also support `DELLY
 <https://github.com/tobiasrausch/delly>`_, another excellent paired end and
 split read caller, although it is slow on large whole genome datasets.

-In addition to results from individual callers, bcbio can create a summarized ensemble callset using `MetaSV <https://github.com/bioinform/metasv>`_.
-We're actively working on improved structural variant reporting to highlight potential variants of interest.

 .. _Validation of germline structural variant detection: http://bcb.io/2014/08/12/validated-whole-genome-structural-variation-detection-using-multiple-callers/